timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How have the topics aged?
 (The Good)

+The good is that ongoing work related to my dissertation includes
-- Neural network research in choice modelling is accelerating and primarily focusing attention on the index function rather than the link function.
+- Accelerating neural network research on the index function of choice models, as a complement to my asymmetric link function work,
-  At least some exercise is happening
-  (it's like working out one arm or leg but not the other).
-- Foundational / enabling work is happening in machine learning, statistics, and causal inference
+- Foundational / enabling work in
+  machine learning, statistics, and causal inference
-  - with trees (uncertainty-quantification + continuous-optimization)
+  - with trees
+    (neural network adaptations enabling
+    continuous-optimization and easier uncertainty-quantification)
-  - with causal graphical models (continuous-optimization + theory)
+  - with causal graphical models (continuous-optimization for discovery + theory)

+This is all super exciting and paves the way for future connections to and research from choice modellers.

 ---

 ## How to make sense of it all? (original)

+> Of course, with all this research going on,
+> we need a way to understand everything.

+> Originally, I'd suggest learning all fields,
+> then translating.

+> But truthfully, that's too slow and unreasonable.
+> Ain't nobody got time for that!

 - Learn + Translate all three fields? -> No.